 The BNP Paribas Cardif's Internal Control and operational risk management policy, used on the basis of the BNP Paribas Group's internal control charter, specifies the scope of this system and is the reference base for internal control.
-The policy initially recalls the objectives of internal control, which aims at ensuring:
+It aims to contain operational risk within acceptable limits through actions to reduce, transfer or avoid risks while maintaining a balance between the risks taken and the cost of the management system.
+It is the deployment for BNP Paribas Cardif of the internal control policy of the BNP Paribas Group, and recalls first of all the objectives of internal control which aim to ensure:

-- the development of a risk culture among employees; - the effectiveness and quality of the company's internal operations; - the reliability of internal and external information; - the security of transactions; - compliance with applicable laws, regulations and internal policies.
+- the development of a risk culture among employees; - the effectiveness and quality of the company's internal operations; - the reliability of internal and external information; - the security of transactions ; - compliance with applicable laws, regulations and internal policies.